DLWTS/DSC/report.md

 - This website is the report of our analysis centered around the following question: "What is the relationship between the cooking time of a recipe and its average user rating?"
 - The dataset we use for our analysis contains recipes and ratings from food.com.
 After merging and cleaning, it has 82909 rows and 22 columns, with each row representing a recipe.
 However, for the purpose of our analysis, we'll mainly focus on the following columns:
-'id': The unique identifier for each recipe.
+- -'id': The unique identifier for each recipe.
 'minutes': The cooking time required for the recipe in minutes.
 'average rating': The average rating given to the recipe by users.
 'nutrition': A list containing nutritional information about the recipe, including the number of calories, total fat, sugar, sodium, protein, saturated fat, and carbohydrates.